-After playing with complicated, high-end DSLRs, it’s almost a welcome change to try out a superzoom travel compact camera.
-Small and lightweight, plenty of automatic features, and a ridiculously long 40x optical zoom lens.
-Seemingly, everything you need in a compact little package.
+After playing with complicated, high-end DSLRs, it’s almost a welcome change to try out a compact zoom camera.
+The Canon PowerShot SX720 HS is a great little camera – small and lightweight, with plenty of automatic features, and a ridiculously long 40x optical zoom lens.
+Seemingly, it’s everything you need in a compact little package.

 As for basic features, you have the aforementioned 40x optical zoom lens, equivalent to 24-960mm, with the option of a digital zoom of 80x or expanded out to 120x.
 Bear in mind that digital zoom is really software doing the heavy lifting, so always rely on optical zoom.
 There’s also a 20.3MP 1/2.3-inch type back-illuminated CMOS sensor, 1080p HD video, and a 3.0-inch, 922k-dot LCD screen.